Gr1mmie/SharpTempConverter/README.md

 Converts temperature between various units

 ## Installing and compiling

+The latest version of dotnet(5.0) is required to run
+* Windows Installation:

-To run the program, dotnet is required (can be installed from https://dotnet.microsoft.com/download).
-May require a restart.
+dotnet5.0 can be installed from https://dotnet.microsoft.com/download, may require a restart.
 Once verifying dotnet is installed (run `dotnet`), move to the directory where the repo was cloned to and run `dotnet run`.

+* Linux (tested on debian/ubuntu distros) Installation:

+Within the repo, I've included a script that automagically installs the latest dotnet(5.0) and adds it to your path. run `dotnet_setup.sh` and that should set everything up.
+If your shell is not zsh, swap out the shebang for `#!/bin/bash`.